Rays314/LinebotSample/README.md

 * Functionalities: Editing codes off line
 * Installation instructions:
     * Download and install VS Code from [its official website](https://code.visualstudio.com/).
     * Make the following `jsconfig.json` file in the root of the working directory to use IntelliSense to reference stuffs among different files.
+(This step can be skipped if you clone this repo.)
         ```json
         {
             "compilerOptions": {